woedy/happi_workers_pract/README.md

 •	Install the Flutter and Dart plugins in your chosen editor.

 Clone the Project:
-•	Open a terminal and clone your Flutter project from GitHub using the git clone command.
+•	Open a terminal and clone the Flutter project from GitHub using the git clone command or extract src code from attached zip file.

 Get Dependencies:
 •	Navigate to the project directory in the terminal.
 •	Run flutter pub get to get the project dependencies.

 Run the Project: